h3abionet/h3agwas/README.md

 analyses the files `raw-GWA-data` bed, bim, fam files and performs a chi2 and logistic regression test, and also does multiple testing correction.

+Other flags are:
+* `thin`.
+You can set this to a floating point number in the range (0, 1] and then the PLINK data files are thinned leaving only that proportion of the SNPs.
+This allows pipeline to be tested with a small proportion of the data This is probably only needed for debugging purposes and usually this should not be be set.
+* `chrom`.
+Only do testing on this chromosome.

 # 7. Converting from Illumina genotyping reports in TOP/BOTTOM format